Brunohudley/Black-Shell/README.md

 # How to run 👟

-> Windows :\
-> in Windows you can create an batch file or Makefile
+> You can create an batch file or Makefile

 ``run.bat``
 ```batch